sulu/SuluFormBundle/UPGRADE.md

 ### BC Breaks

-The `MultiChoiceTrait::getChoiceOptions` was changed its second parameter is now `$required` and need to be added.
+The `MultiChoiceTrait` was renamed to `ChoiceTrait`.
+Also its `getChoiceOptions` function changed not longer care about expanded or multiple.
-Also the Traits function are all private and can not longer be called outside.
+Also the traits function are all private and can not longer be called outside.

 ## 0.4.0